 all the prints from Show the Love

 At the end of the day, it's always been important to me that I make something for myself.
 For as much fun as I have doing commercial work, it's still art-directed.
 Over the past 20 years, I have been exploring, showing my personal work in galleries here in Kansas City and across the country.
-I am currently working on a new body of work that will be an installation to be exhibited in fall 2013.

 For more information and/or to view additional work, please visit my other website, here: